First Meeting Checklist for Mentors

 • Review and reflect

-Consider what you discussed, review your mentee's meeting wrap-up and send some additional feedback if applicable.
+Consider what you discussed, review your mentee's meeting notes and send some additional feedback if applicable.

 • Share some resources